ns-code/ng18-maintainusers/README.md

 Run `ng test` to run the Karma/Jasmine unit test cases.
 (If you have a different version of Angular installed globally, then you can use 'npx ng test')

+Run `ng e2e` to run the Cypress e2e integration test cases.
+(If you have a different version of Angular installed globally, then you can use 'npx ng e2e')

 ### Usage

 With the above-mentioned API server running, run 'ng serve' (or 'npx ng run').
 The app can then be accessed using http://localhost:4200